chuckyee/chuckyee.github.io/_posts/2022-10-31-legendre-transform.md

 $$ dG = x\,dp $$

-We have recovered the derivative property using differentials.
+We have recovered the derivative property.

 These manipulations have a simple geometric interpretation: go back to the
 $$p$$-$$x$$ diagram and imagine making a small change to the area of the